soliton-x/tokenofhonor/content/posts/my-first-token-of-honor.md

 I, too, was looted in my own way — not of money, but of fairness.

-Yet what remains is what mattered most to him, and now to me: the quiet dignity of having done the right thing, even when it cost me.
+Yet what will always remains is what mattered most to him, and now to me: the quiet dignity of having done the right thing, even when it cost me.

 Something can't be bought, can't be stolen, but must be earned: your honor.

+This is the story of how I earned my first token of honor, the most valuable thing a man can earn.